stylus/stylus/docs/interpolation.md

 ## Interpolation

   Stylus supports interpolation by using the `{}` characters to surround an expression, which then becomes part of the identifier.
-For example `-webkit-{'border' + '-radius'}` would evaluate to `-webkit-border-radius`.
+For example, `-webkit-{'border' + '-radius'}` evaluates to `-webkit-border-radius`.

  A great example use-case for this is expanding properties with vendor prefixes.